LShuohao/ReviewNet_text/README.md

 We implement our project with Torch7 (http://torch.ch/).
 If you want to train the model, your computer's GPU RAM should be larger than 2G.

 If you want to recognize the scene text with a lexion, you should install pyxDamerauLevenshtein with python.
 The code is in: https://github.com/gfairchild/pyxDamerauLevenshtein

+LstmLayer.lua is the lstm layer with attention model.
+It is the core of our project.